UeharaSetsuYu/Multi-view-Datasets/README.md

 stop-word filtering, respectively.
 Each view has a dimensionality of 2,000.

 ### Cora
-The dataset consists of 2,708 samples sourced from an academic paper database, categorized into seven classes representing different subfields.
+The dataset consists of 2,708 samples sourced from an academic paper database, categorized into seven classes representing different subfields.
 Two views were constructed: a citation relationship view and a content attribute view.
 The content attribute view is represented by a feature matrix with dimensions of [2,708, 1,433].

 ### Movies